-The project proposals have considered universal access design guidelines, including the Design Manual for Urban Roads and Streets (DMURS).
+The project proposals have considered universal access design guidelines such as the design manual for urban roads and streets.
 The approach promotes sustainable design and accommodates vulnerable road users by providing adequate width and access facilities on new infrastructure for people with disabilities.
 Additionally, the proposals include for the improving on safety elements surrounding the primary school, improving the crossing facility and implements designs which dictate the priority of pedestrians above that of vehicular traffic.